eagleEggs/testRail2Zephyr_attachments/README.md

 # testRail2Zephyr_attachments

-Copy Attachments for Tests from TestRail to Zephyr
+Copies Attachments from TestRail to Zephyr based on whether the tests have the same name